 Spotify also claims the technology will be able to determine a user’s accent which, as the Stop Spotify Surveillance letter points out, could have unintended racist implications since it may base assumptions about a person on the way they speak.

 Okay, so maybe you’re not worried about Spotify catching wind of your conversations, but if the company collects and stores this data, it could become a target for criminal data breaches.
 The Stop Spotify Surveillance letter also points out that even government authorities might request access to this data (or just buy it), in which case Spotify may have little control over whether or not it stays private.
 It’s unsettling to think that third parties could collect a conversation you once had in private, but it’s a very real risk.

 Exacerbation of inequalities in the music industry

 Marginalized artists already struggle to gain traction within the music industry due to socioeconomic disparities, and this surveillance won’t help.
 As the Stop Spotify Surveillance letter mentions, streaming services that promote already-popular music only worsen these inequalities because their algorithms try to keep users on the service and eventually get them to pay for it.

 Do you need to worry about Spotify?

-Spotify’s response to the Access Now letter states that it hasn’t rolled out any of these patented features, and it doesn’t plan to.
+On April 15, 2021, Spotify issued a response to the Access Now letter that states that it hasn’t rolled out any of these patented features, and it doesn’t plan to.
 According to the statement, Spotify constantly develops new technology for its platform, but these technologies are not always used.
 We reached out to Spotify to further inquire about its patent and if there is any intent to use this technology in the future.
 In response, a representative directed us back to the Access Now response letter.

 In fairness to Spotify, this is very common among tech companies.
 There are so many complicated challenges to solve that sometimes what makes it to the patent office ends up getting dropped like a hot potato before it goes too far.
 It’s just the nature of the game.